-The location(s) the work is to be performed, completed and managed at the contractor's preferred work site.
-The state will not provide workspace for the contractor.
-The contractor must provide its own workspace.
+The location(s) the work is to be performed, completed and managed is at the contractor's work site.

 By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.